 Most healthcare settings are formal and professional but some – like private doctor offices – are laid back and casual.
-You’ll want to know that your personality meshes with coworkers and meshes with what patients expect when they come in for treatment.
+You’ll want to know that your personality meshes both with coworkers and with what patients expect when they come in for treatment.

 3. How is the company preparing for the future?

 This question can be helpful in determining the level of stability you can expect upon acceptance of the healthcare role.
-If the hiring manager winces or pauses after asking this question, that might not bode well for the future of the company.
+If the hiring manager winces or pauses after you ask this question, that might not bode well for the future of the company.
 On the other hand, if you hear of talk of new technologies, policies, advancements, and building add-ons, those are all indications of a forward-moving organization that might be great to work for.

 4. When did an employee or the entire company last fail at something?
 How was the failure dealt with?

 If you ever want to know what not to do in a job, this question can provide you the answer.
-The hiring manager might not want to name names, but you could at least get an explanation of the policy that was last violated, and disciplinary actions that resulted.
+The hiring manager might not want to name names, but you can at least get an explanation of the policy that was last violated, and disciplinary actions that resulted.
 You’ll want to know how management deals with problems, and if evidence of wrongdoing is judged fairly.

 When the hiring manager chooses to explain a time when the company failed after asking this question, pay attention to how the problem was resolved.
 Was there a payroll delay or was management understaffing certain units?
 All organizations have their own issues.
 It’s how those companies fix the problems and put policies in place to prevent similar situations from taking place that separate good places to work for from the ones you don’t care to pursue.

 5. What are the biggest challenges facing the department?